Summer Undergraduate Research Fellowship (SURF)

 Soichi Tanda, Ph.D.

-One of research projects in my lab is to elucidate genetic relationships of Clic5a to genes involved in remodeling actin cytoskeleton in mice.
+One of the research projects in my lab is to elucidate genetic relationships of Clic5a to genes involved in remodeling actin cytoskeleton in mice.

-Clic5a is one of essential proteins to link actin bundles to plasma membrane of stereocilia of hair cells in the inner ear.
+Clic5a is one of the essential proteins to link actin bundles to plasma membrane of stereocilia of hair cells in the inner ear.
 Thus, loss of Clic5a leads to deafness in mice as well as humans.

 To understand how Clic5a works with other actin cytoskeleton modulators, I am planning to create Clic5a mutants with mutations of these modulators for their genetic interaction.
 Morphologies of stereoscilia will be examined by staining of actin with confocal microscopy.